 Maryland's Good Samaritan Law

-The Maryland Coalition of Families receives funding from the Maryland State Department of Health to spread the work and educate the public on the Good Samaritan Law.
+The Maryland Coalition of Families receives funding from the Maryland State Department of Health to spread the word and educate the public on the Good Samaritan Law.
 We are in a unique position to help provide this education because we’re working with families who often have a loved one with a substance use disorder.
 Arming them with this knowledge is crucial and may help them save their loved one’s life.

 Sometimes, when people are together using drugs or drinking alcohol and one of them begins to have a medical emergency, the others in the group are fearful of calling 911 for help.
 They are worried that they will be charged with a crime for their own substance use or concerned about getting the person who is experiencing the emergency in trouble.